Can Children of Undocumented Immigrants Legally Stay in the U.S.?

 That doesn't mean that their situation is hopeless.
 Such children might, for example, qualify for asylum; for a green card based on marriage or another close family relationship to a U.S. citizen or permanent resident; or if they find themselves in removal proceedings (before an immigration judge), for a form of relief called cancellation of removal.

-If you have questions about your immigration status or that of your child, consult an experienced immigration attorney.
+If you have questions about your U.S. immigration status or that of your child, consult an experienced immigration attorney.
 The attorney can help analyze who is a citizen and whether non-citizens have a possible path to a green card.

 NEED IMMIGRATION HELP ?